Gladiator: Sword of Vengeance: Development

 Acclaim Entertainment announced the game as I Gladiator in January 2003, with an October release scheduled for the PlayStation 2, Xbox, GameCube, and Windows.
-At a press event later in the month, Acclaim made a non-playable demo available to journalists, citing as influences films such as William Wyler's Ben-Hur (1959), Stanley Kubrick's Spatacus (1960), and Ridley Scott's Gladiator (2000).
+At a press event later in the month, Acclaim made a non-playable demo available to journalists, citing as influences films such as William Wyler's Ben-Hur (1959), Stanley Kubrick's Spartacus (1960), and Ridley Scott's Gladiator (2000).
 The work of Ray Harryhausen, particularly Jason and the Argonauts, has also been cited as an inspiration.
 In March, Acclaim announced they had changed the name from I Gladiator to Gladiator: Sword of Vengeance.
 At E3 in May, Acclaim announced that the GameCube version had been cancelled, although no official reason was given.

 In the UK, with Acclaim promoting the game as the bloodiest ever made, an unusual advertising strategy was employed.
 Referred to as "Bloodvertising", poster adverts in bus shelters would seep 'blood'.
 In reality, cartridges of red dye were placed behind clear sheets of film and slowly released over a six-day period, thus making it appear as if the 'blood' was seeping out of the advert itself and spilling onto the street.
 Acclaim assured fans that they had their own clean-up crews to remove the dye from the street at the end of the six days.

 In Germany, the game was released in two versions; an uncensored version rated USK18 and a censored version rated USK12.
 The main differences between the two are that all finishing moves have been removed from the censored version, all blood effects have been recoloured white, and severed limbs no longer litter the battlefield during combat.